-Swiss Airlines Seat Policy
+Understanding Swiss Airlines Seat Selection Policy

-Under the Swiss Air seat selection policy, the airlines have established some simple rules by which passengers can reserve their preferred seats during flight booking.
+Under Swiss Air seat selection policy, the airlines have established some simple rules by which passengers can reserve their preferred seats during flight booking.

 - Passengers can choose their seats when booking or on the Swiss Air website.